brandonowens24/Movie-Recommendation-App/README.md

     * Cosine: Utilizes cosine similarity to retrieve the top 5 most similar movies/shows.
     * Euclidian: Utilizes the distance formula to find the smallest distance between movie/show embeddings to retrieve the top 5 most similar movies/shows.

+Keep in mind, the only features used for these models was the description column that I made for each movie and show (and modeled separately -- movies and shows apart).
 I saved the Doc2Vec models and the different document embeddings for the separate word2vec models as numpy matrices for faster processing in my Gradio app.
-These were all imported to Huggingface spaces where I then built my Gradio app seen here.
+These were all imported to Huggingface spaces where I then built my Gradio app seen on [Huggingface](https://huggingface.co/spaces/brandonowens/movie-recommendation-app?logs=container).

 ### Evaluation

 Which model works the best?
 It depends.

 Because this is a recommendation system and I don't have access to any sort of user data, I think the easiest, quick, and dirty way to see which metrics perform the best is to run the tool with my own preferences.
 I wanted to query my app with 5 movies I like and 5 shows I also enjoy (about different genres).
-I then recorded the total of the 5 recommendations that I have watched, sounded interesting and related, or models relevant plot similarity to my inputted movie/show.
+For each of these movies and shows using each model and similarity metric, I wanted to see how many of the 5 recommendations the system outputted that I have watched (indicating it was successful), sounded similar and relevant to my input's plot, or sounded interesting and related.
+I then added this number of across all of the movies and all of the shows to get an accuracy for each model regarding each type separately.

-I ended up choosing...
+I ended up choosing the mediums:
 * No Country for Old Men (Western, Thriller)
 * Interstellar (Sci-Fi)
 * When Harry Met Sally...
 (Romance)